Using Flightcontrol.json to Configure your Project

 - Behind the scenes, this uses a Flightcontrol provided Dockerfile.

-- This will be deprecated in favor of Nixpacks
+- This is deprecated in favor of Nixpacks

 - Bring your own Dockerfile for full control